 This morning as I was perusing social media, I scrolled past yet another make-up advertisement, more like an infomercial.
 If you clicked on the picture or the headline, you are taken to an article or video to read and listen to the company’s presentation.
 The headline, or short blurb, caught my attention enough that I scrolled back.
 The words that made me check out the link?
 “Don’t Put Make-up on Wrinkled Skin…”

-“Yes,” I thought, “an advertisement, infomercial, or article that doesn’t make you feel you must make-up.
+“Yes,” I thought, “an advertisement, infomercial, or article that doesn’t make you feel you must wear make-up.
 An advertisement or article that doesn’t diminish the beauty of the unaltered face.”

 I took the bait and clicked.

 The article continued with “until you do this.”

 Nope!
 I’m not wasting my time and reading any further.